 Through its Center for International Programs (CIP), Kalamazoo College sponsors study abroad programs in the following countries: Ecuador, France, Germany, Kenya, Mexico, Sénégal, Spain, Thailand, and Trinidad.
-In addition, Kalamazoo College students are able to participate in programs organized by foreign or U.S. institutions in a number of other countries including Australia, Botswana, Chile, China, Costa Rica, England, Greece, Hungary, India, Israel, Italy, Japan, Jordan, and Scotland.
+In addition, Kalamazoo College students are able to participate in programs organized by foreign or U.S. institutions in a number of other countries including Australia, Botswana, Brazil, Chile, China, Colombia, Costa Rica, Cuba, Greece, Hungary, India, Israel, Italy, Japan, Jordan, Scotland, and South Korea.
 For specific information about the study abroad or study away programs available to Kalamazoo students and their requirements for participation, please contact the Center for International Programs.
 A list of study abroad and study away programs pre-approved for transfer of academic credit is updated and published by the Center yearly.
 It is available on the CIP website.
 Some study abroad/study away programs offered through the Center are subject to annual enrollment limits.
 In the case where a program does not have sufficient minimum enrollment to meet academic and/or financial requirements, the College reserves the right to cancel the program for that particular year and advise students to consider other programs.
 The complete policies and regulations that govern Study Abroad and Study Away Programs at Kalamazoo College are found in the Study Abroad and Study Away Handbooks, which are published by the Center for International Programs (CIP).
 The Handbooks are available online.
 Programs may be changed, suspended, or withdrawn at any time due to political, economic, or other conditions.

 The Center determines which study abroad and study away programs qualify for transfer of academic credit and Kalamazoo College financial assistance/scholarships.
 Students should consult the Hornet Passport database regularly to determine if a program qualifies for the transfer of academic credit and Kalamazoo College financial assistance/scholarships.
 Programs may be changed, suspended, or withdrawn at any time due to political, economic, or other conditions.
 No credit will be awarded for any academic work done outside the United States without prior endorsement by the Center.
 Requests for endorsements after the fact will not be considered.
-Students interested in enrolling in a program not in the Hornet Passport database of Study Abroad Programs Approved for Transfer of Academic Credit (a copy of which can be found in the CIP office and on the CIP website) can petition the Center to have the program endorsed on a one-time basis.
+Students interested in enrolling in a program not in the Hornet Passport database can petition the Center to have the program endorsed on a one-time basis.
 Such petitions must be filed by November 1 of the calendar year prior to the year in which students wish to participate.
-A description of the petition process is available in the Center for International Programs and on the CIP website.
+A description of the petition process is available on the CIP website.

 As a general policy, participation in Kalamazoo College study abroad programs will be limited to a maximum of 18 students per program, although some programs have different limits.
 Long-term and extended-term programs are open to juniors only (students with a minimum of 17 academic K-units).
-First-year students are not eligible to participate in study abroad during the academic year.
-A description of the policies and processes for summer off-campus study can be found in this catalog under the heading "Transfer Credit".
 Transfer students to the College should consult with the CIP about their eligibility to study abroad/away.

 Kalamazoo students are eligible to participate in only one extended-term, long-term, or short-term study abroad experience and only one domestic study away program for credit during their time at the College.
-Students may participate in both one domestic study away and one short- or long-term study abroad program during their time at the College.
-No more than ten units of credit from off-campus programs (including study abroad and domestic offcampus programs such as New York Arts, Philadelphia Urban Studies, or Border Studies Program) can be used to meet a student's graduation requirements.
-Students may apply their Kalamazoo College financial assistance/scholarships to only one extended-, long-, or short-term study abroad program approved for such transfers.
-(For more details, see the Study Abroad and Study Away Handbooks.)
+No more than ten units of credit from off-campus programs (including study abroad and domestic off-campus programs such as New York Arts or Philadelphia Center) can be used to meet a student's graduation requirements.